OutdoorCoder/pull-in-data/README.md

 # pull-in-data
-A repository designed to show my Golang skills in regards to receiving and processing data concurrently
+A repository designed to show my Golang skills in regards to pulling from an API concurrently